geekiam/website/static/posts/how-to-build-a-netlify-function.md

  variety of languages.

  Add a `[build]` section to inform netlify, your functions will be found in a folder we'll name `functions`.

+ For the purpose of our application, we will be configuring the bare minimum, in order to just get our very simple function out there.
+It is well worth taking the time to read the [File-based configuration](https://docs.netlify.com/configure-builds/file-based-configuration/#sample-file "File-based configuration | Netlify") to understand more about what is possible with File-based configuration.

  ```toml
 [build]